 Let’s start munching on this tasty list of the 7 finest Chinese snacks

 The snack industry in China has been growing at a steady pace of approximately 15% annual growth.
 Its worth was more than 200 billion RMB in 2011, and it’s estimated to be worth 500 billion by 2019.

 Read as well: China Snacks Market

 1 – The rose cake

 These cupcakes are handmade and come from Yunnan Province.
 This round biscuit is made of a puffed rice paste that crumbles and is stuffed with a rose (yes, a whole flower!).
 When consumed, the rose is a flower known to give a beautiful skin complexion.
 When cooked inside the biscuit, it takes a texture close to the fruit jelly.
 The rose cake is devoid of sugar, which made a very healthy snack.
 There is also a version of this biscuit stuffed with sesame paste.

 2 – The Mahua

-Not to be confused with Youtiao fried donuts that are soft and oily, Mahua are very crisp twisted donuts.
-They’re been sold all year round in any Chinese supermarket, even if the homemade taste is always better if you have the chance to try it so.
+Not to be confused with Youtiao fried donuts that are soft and oily, Mahua is very crisp twisted donuts.
+They’ve been sold all year round in any Chinese supermarket, even if the homemade taste is always better if you have the chance to try it so.
 The largest company to market Mahua is the Guifaxiang food brand, whose factory is located in Tianjin.

 3 – Black sugar cube with ginger